 Solution: View record images whenever possible.
 Seeing records for yourself and in context can help you sort out details that the indexing program or a volunteer may have missed.
 This is especially true for handwritten records, as old-style handwriting isn’t always read correctly by software.

 Unfortunately, family trees don’t have spell-check.
-And even if they did, we still would struggle with avoiding typos in our family trees.
+And even if they did, we still would struggle with avoiding typos.
 Add to this that spelling wasn’t usually a priority for our ancestors (many of whom couldn’t read), and you’ll understand how easy it is for misspellings to find their way into your family data.
 These can throw off your research and prevent you from getting matched up with other relevant records in online databases.

 Solution: Systematically review your names and dates.
 Every so often, take a step back and look for typos.
 Making sure your dates are consistently formatted (e.g., that you always use the MM/DD/YYYY format) can help with this.
 Also keep an eye out for name variants and multiple spellings of surnames, as your ancestor may be listed as these in records or record indexes.